 Photo provided courtesy of the Southernmost Illinois Tourism Bureau

-Two movies were actually filmed here which further inspired the legends looming around this cave: Davy Crockett and the River Pirates (Disney film 1950’s) and How the West was Won (MGM Film 1960’s).
+Two movies were filmed there, further inspiring the legends looming around this cave: Davy Crockett and the River Pirates (Disney film 1950’s) and How the West Was Won (MGM Film 1960’s).

-Dig for Fluorspar at the American Fluorite Museum.
+9. Dig for Fluorspar at the American Fluorite Museum

 Photo Credit @ Crystal Rapinchuk

-This small but history packed museum is located on the site of the Rosiclare Fluorspar and Mining Co., which was once the largest fluorspar mining company in the U.S. Fluorspar is used to make things like Corningware, propellants, freon, and more.
-You’ll find maps, plenty of fluorspar and other minerals on display, and even old mining equipment, uniforms and models!
+Fluorspar is used to make things like Corningware, propellants, freon, and more.
+You’ll find maps, plenty of fluorspar and other minerals on display, and even old mining equipment, uniforms and models.

 Photo credit @ Crystal Rapinchuk